The Songlines: Synopsis and other details

-While the names are changed, most of the characters and places in the story are based on real-life counterparts, although Chatwin later claimed the book should be considered a work of fiction.
-According to Chatwin's biographer Nicholas Shakespeare, Chatwin spent a total of 9 weeks in Central Australia, first in February of 1983 and returning again in March of 1984.
-The latter trip was organized ostensibly around a March 10th appearance at the Adelaide Writer's Week Festival where Chatwin appeared on a panel entitled "Fact, Fiction, Truth?" alongside writers Blanche d'Alpuget, Thomas Keneally, Barbara Jefferis, and Jean-Marc Lovay.
-Later that day Chatwin's friend and fellow writer Salman Rushdie also gave a reading at the festival, and after the festival Chatwin and Rushdie traveled together to Alice Springs, where they rented a Land Cruiser and climbed Ayers Rock.
-Looking to continue research on The Songlines, Chatwin was able to secure a permit to stay in the Aboriginal Village of Kintore for a period for two weeks, starting on March 18th, although upon arriving found it difficult to speak with the local residents due to barriers in language and his outsider status.
+While the names are changed, most of the characters and places in the story are based on real-life counterparts, although Chatwin later said the book should be considered a work of fiction.
+According to Chatwin's biographer Nicholas Shakespeare, Chatwin spent a total of 9 weeks in Central Australia, first in February 1983 and returning again in March of 1984.
+The latter trip was organized ostensibly around a March 10 appearance at the Adelaide Writer's Week Festival where Chatwin appeared on a panel entitled "Fact, Fiction, Truth?" alongside writers Blanche d'Alpuget, Thomas Keneally, Barbara Jefferis, and Jean-Marc Lovay.
+Later that day, Chatwin's friend and fellow writer Salman Rushdie also gave a reading at the festival, and after the festival Chatwin and Rushdie travelled together to Alice Springs, where they rented a Land Cruiser and climbed Ayers Rock.
+Looking to continue research on The Songlines, Chatwin was able to secure a permit to stay in the Aboriginal Village of Kintore for a period for two weeks, starting on March 18, although upon arriving found it difficult to speak with the local residents due to barriers in language and his outsider status.
 Preliminary work on the rail line from Alice Springs to Darwin was being planned by the federal government as early as 1981 and had been a major topic of debate in Australian politics during that time, although by mid 1983 the project had been officially cancelled (it eventually was completed in 2004).
 Friends and observers later surmised that the "fiction" label was largely a means to avoid questions about the veracity of various quotes and ideas presented in the work, especially around a topic as sensitive as Aboriginal mythology.

 After returning to England, Chatwin spent the next several years working to finish the book while struggling with the debilitating complications of what he (correctly) suspected was the HIV virus.
 Rushdie later remarked, "That book was an obsession too great for him, a monkey he carried around on his back.
 His illness did him a favour, got him free of it.
 Otherwise, he would have gone on writing it for ten years."

+The Songlines became a bestseller in the United Kingdom and in the United States.
+The book was nominated for the Thomas Cook Travel Award, but Chatwin requested that it be withdrawn from consideration, saying the work was fictional.
+After its publication, Chatwin befriended the composer Kevin Volans, who was inspired to base a theatre score on the book.
+The project evolved into an opera, The Man with Footsoles of Wind (1993).